 The development of biopharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we work to prepare for IND submissions and initiate Phase 1 clinical trials of our product candidates PYX-201 and PYX-106 and advance our other preclinical research and development programs.
-For example, to refocus development efforts and spending towards our two most advanced programs, PYX-201 and PYX-106, we have elected to pause preclinical development of PYX-203, and PYX-102.
+Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we continue our clinical trials of our product candidates PYX-201 and PYX-106 and advance our other preclinical research and development programs.
+For example, to refocus development efforts and spending towards our two most advanced programs, PYX-201 and PYX-106, we have elected to pause preclinical development of PYX-203 and PYX-102.
 Even if one or more of the product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with sales, marketing, manufacturing and distribution activities.
 Our expenses could increase beyond expectations if we are required by the FDA, the EMA or other comparable regulatory authorities to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
 Other unanticipated costs may also arise.
 Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
 Accordingly, we will need to obtain substantial additional funding in order to continue our operations.

-As of June 30, 2022, we had approximately \$223.4 million in cash and cash equivalents.
-Based on our current operating plan, our current cash and cash equivalents, we estimate that such funds will enable us to fund our operating expenses and capital expenditure requirements through the second half of the calendar year 2024.
+As of March 31, 2023, we had approximately \$149.3 million in cash, cash equivalents, and short-term investments.
+Based on our current operating plan, we estimate that our existing cash, cash equivalents, and short-term investments will enable us to fund our operating expenses and capital expenditure requirements into the first half of calendar year 2025.
 Our estimate as to how long we expect to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.